GLOBAL MARKETS-Stocks dip, bonds fall as CPI keeps Fed on course

 but remained near record highs on Friday after Federal Reserve

-this year, a view that lifted bond yields and was bolstered by
+year, a view that lifted bond yields and was bolstered by rising

 In a speech to a business group in Providence, Rhode Island,